Welcome to Crown Lane Studio, here is a little about the people behind the business.

 You will find most of what you need within this website, but please don’t hesitate to get in touch, so Crown Lane can soon become part of your story too.

-Crown Lane Productions Ltd.
+Director, Crown Lane Productions Ltd.

 Studio manager and co-director of Crown Lane, John Merriman graduated in 2001 from Canterbury Christ Church University with a 2:1 in Music (Audio Engineering and Percussion focus) and a PGCE teaching qualification in music.
 Alongside always working in music production, he has hosted creative music related training courses in many different countries from Bulgaria to Zimbabwe as well as managing UK music tours.